Free Tax Prep Program

 Do You Qualify for Free Tax Preparation?

-- Your total household income is under $67,000
+- Your total household income is under $69,000

 - You reside in Onondaga County and

-- You had income from wages self-employment, pension, or government benefits
+- You had income from wages, self-employment, pension, or government benefits

-- You did not own rental property
+- You did not own rental property or sell any digital assets such as NFTs, Bitcoin, or cryptocurrency.

 - You did not declare bankruptcy